ThomasFeher/armadillo/README.txt

   yum, rpm, apt, aptitude).

 * Step 2:
-  If you have BLAS and/or LAPACK, install them before installing Armadillo.
+  If you have LAPACK or BLAS, install them before installing Armadillo.
   Under Mac OS X this is not necessary.

+  If you have ARPACK, install it before installing Armadillo.

-  On Linux systems it is recommended that the following libraries are present: LAPACK, BLAS, ATLAS and Boost.
+  On Linux systems it is recommended that the following libraries are present: LAPACK, BLAS, ARPACK and ATLAS.
   LAPACK and BLAS are the most important.
-If you have ATLAS and Boost, it's also necessary to have the corresponding header files installed.
+It is also necessary to install the corresponding development files for each library.
+  For example, when installing the "lapack" package, also install the "lapack-devel" or "lapack-dev" package.

   For best performance, we recommend using the multi-threaded OpenBLAS library instead of standard BLAS.